Chiefs legend, Hall of Famer Len Dawson in hospice care

 KANSAS CITY, Mo.
-(WDAF) — Kansas City Chiefs legend and Pro Football Hall of Famer Len Dawson is in hospice care, a family member confirmed with FOX4 Kansas City Friday.
+(WDAF) — Kansas City Chiefs legend and Pro Football Hall of Famer Len Dawson is in hospice care, a family member confirmed with FOX4 Friday.

 Chiefs chairman Clark Hunt called Dawson “a part of every major moment in Chiefs history.”